The Marconi Automotive Museum in Tustin, California looks, feels, and even smells fast.

 Tom: All the revenue that comes in, is all about taking care of children.
 Is it just local to Southern California?

 Southern California Focus

-Bo Marconi: For the most part it is, yeah.
-We have found, being in Orange County, there’s a misunderstanding that Orange County is a very wealthy community and there is no poverty.
+Bo: For the most part it is, yeah.
+We have found, is in Orange County, there’s a misunderstanding that Orange County is a very wealthy community and there is no poverty.

 But, literally, on the other side of the railroad tracks from us is Santa Ana.
 Lots of homeless population issues, as we know, but lots of homeless kids or high-risk families, low income.
 So we believe there’s a lot of need right here in Orange County.

 Tom: And the Fight Night, I know, is a really big, fun time for you guys.
 Tell us a little bit about that and what year did that start and how did it evolve.

 Bo: Well, we just finished our 20th year.
 So, yeah, I was 12 when we started this.
 Little joke.
 So it started because we had a friend that came to us who had a friend who was a kickboxing guru, and this guy said, “I want to give back.
 I can put the show on if you get the people here.”

 So I said, “Gee that is a really novel idea, “and we are all about novel.
 Obviously, we’ve got these one of a kind cars, which we’ll talk about, but so I went home to Dick and I said, “Listen to this great idea.”

 Well, Dick was a former Golden Glove winner.
 Now he’s blind in his left eye, so back in the 50s, he was boxing with a blind eye and winning Golden Glove championships.